Russian finance minister backs central bank rate cut

 The rouble, which has fallen some 50 percent against the dollar since early last year, weakened as much as 4 percent against the dollar and euro from the previous close, before recovering slightly.

-The central bank's decision to cut rates came little more than a month after the ruble's virtual free fall forced the bank to raise rates in an emergency move to 17 percent.
-Siluanov said the situation had stabilized since then.
+The central bank's decision to cut rates came little more than a month after the rouble's virtual free fall forced the bank to raise rates in an emergency move to 17 percent.
+Siluanov said the situation had stabilised since then.

 "We all had complained about the high (lending) rates in the economy, which are guided also by the key (central bank) rate," Siluanov said.
 "The central bank's decision speaks of a further decline in (lending) rates.
 The central bank has reason to say that the situation in the foreign exchange market is under control."